 Living with chronic back pain can be debilitating, yet many patients avoid seeking treatment because they don’t understand their treatment options.
-At OrthoBethesda in Bethesda, Maryland, we’re proud to offer treatment for low back pain, neck pain and any pain that radiates into the arms and legs.
+Although chiropractic treatments can help relieve pain in the short term, sometimes more care is required to resolve the pain long term.
+At OrthoBethesda in Bethesda, Maryland, we’re proud to offer treatment for low back pain, neck pain, and any pain that radiates into the arms and legs.
 This treatment is called spinal decompression surgery.

 Don’t allow chronic or acute pain to impact your quality of life.
-We invite you to meet with one of our spinal specialists to learn more about your spinal decompression treatment options.
+We invite you to meet with one of our spinal specialists to learn more about your spinal decompression and other treatment options for pain.

-- Laminoplasty: Cervical laminoplasty is a treatment that removes pressure in the neck caused by your spinal cord.
-This pressure could have many causes, including arthritis, bone spurs, fractures and tumors.
+Cervical laminoplasty is a treatment that removes pressure in the neck caused by your spinal cord.
+This pressure could have many causes, including arthritis, bone spurs, fractures, and tumors.
 During the procedure, we’ll expand your spinal canal by splitting the laminae on one side and swinging them open in a door-like motion.
 You’ll usually need laminoplasty only if your pain stems from the neck area.

 Learn More About Spinal Decompression Surgery at OrthoBethesda

 We invite patients throughout Bethesda, MD, and beyond to contact us today to learn more about our spinal decompression treatment options.
 After meeting with one of our highly skilled orthopedic physicians, we’ll help you find the best surgical approach that addresses your pain and gets you on the road to recovery.
 Give us a call at

 (301) 530-1010 now to schedule your appointment.